-FCA had a two-pronged strategy for responding to risks identified in FCA’s supply chain.
-First, the FCA conflict minerals policy statement, discussed above, promoted responsible sourcing from the Covered Countries.
-Second, while all in-scope direct suppliers were requested to respond to the survey, with a goal of 100% response rate, the suppliers representing a significant majority of FCA’s procurement activities were targeted and these suppliers were prioritized within an internal escalation process.
-Additionally, FCA’s standard terms and conditions imposed a specific duty on FCA suppliers to provide information regarding the smelters and refiners in their supply chain.
+Stellantis has a two-pronged strategy for responding to risks identified in its supply chain.
+First, the Stellantis Global Responsible Purchasing Guidelines, discussed above, promote responsible sourcing from conflict affected and high-risk areas.
+Second, while all in-scope direct suppliers are requested to respond to the survey, the suppliers representing a significant majority of Stellantis’ procurement activities are targeted and these suppliers are prioritized within an internal escalation process.
+Additionally, Stellantis’ standard terms and conditions impose a duty on Stellantis suppliers to provide information regarding the smelters and refiners in their supply chain.

 4. Carry out Independent Third-Party Audit of Smelter/Refiner’s Due Diligence Practices

-As stated above, FCA was an active financial supporter of RMI and supported the RMAP, which performs independent third-party audits of smelters and refiners.
-FCA did not have a direct relationship with 3TG smelters or refiners and did not perform or direct audits of these entities within its supply chain.
+Stellantis is a financial supporter of RMI and supports the RMAP, which performs independent third-party audits of smelters and refiners.
+Stellantis does not have a direct relationship with 3TG smelters or refiners and does not perform or direct audits of these entities within our supply chain.

 5. Report Annually on Supply Chain Due Diligence

-This report is filed with the SEC and is publicly available at https://www.stellantis.com/en/investors/reporting/sec-filings
+This report is filed with the SEC and will be publicly available at https://www.stellantis.com/en/investors/reporting/sec-filings

 Due Diligence Results:

-Survey responses were reviewed against AIAG criteria and FCA’s processes to identify necessary further engagement with FCA suppliers through contracted third party services.
-FCA also worked directly with suppliers to obtain accurate and complete responses.
-However, FCA’s survey process continued to face various fundamental challenges which resulted in the inability to conclusively determine the origin of all 3TG that is in FCA products.
+Survey responses were reviewed against AIAG criteria and Stellantis’ processes to identify necessary further engagement with our suppliers through contracted third-party services.
+Stellantis also worked directly with suppliers to obtain accurate and complete responses.
+However, Stellantis’ survey process continues to face various fundamental challenges which result in the inability to conclusively determine the origin of all 3TG that is in our products.

-First, certain of FCA’s direct suppliers treat the identity of their suppliers as proprietary information, and are therefore resistant to disclosing specific information regarding the origin of materials in their parts or components.
+First, certain Stellantis direct suppliers treat the identity of their suppliers as proprietary information and are therefore resistant to disclosing specific information regarding the origin of materials in their parts or components.

-Second, although FCA’s efforts in 2020 continued to focus on reducing the number of duplicates and obtaining high quality responses, supplier responses continued to include non-conformant smelters and refiners or named companies that are not smelters or refiners.
+Second, although Stellantis’ efforts in 2021 continued to focus on reducing the number of duplicates and obtaining high quality responses, supplier responses continue to include non-conformant smelters and refiners or named companies that are not smelters or refiners.

 Third, the vast majority of supplier responses received provided data at a company or divisional level.
-As a result, we cannot be certain that the smelter or refiner names provided by a direct FCA supplier, to the extent they are actual smelters or refiners, supplied 3TG for parts and components supplied to FCA rather than to a different customer of that supplier.
-Accordingly, we are unable to validate whether specific smelters or refiners were actually in FCA’s supply chain.
+As a result, we cannot be certain that the smelter or refiner names provided by a direct Stellantis supplier, to the extent they are actual smelters or refiners, supplied 3TG for parts and components supplied to us rather than to a different customer of that supplier.
+Accordingly, we are unable to validate whether specific smelters or refiners are actually in Stellantis’ supply chain.

 Efforts to Determine Mine or Location of Origin

-The survey provided to FCA’s suppliers included a request for mine or location of origin for the 3TG in their parts and components.
-When a supplier could not directly obtain information beyond smelter or refiner name, the RMAP was consulted to determine the country of origin and whether the smelter or refiner has been validated as conflict free.
-A summary of the mineral country of origin information collected as a result of the survey process is in the attached Appendix.
+The survey provided to our suppliers included a request for mine or location of origin for the 3TG in their parts and components.
+When a supplier cannot directly obtain information beyond smelter or refiner name, we consult the RMAP to determine the country of origin and whether the smelter or refiner has been validated as conflict free.

-The smelters and refiners in FCA’s supply chain are based, and source their raw materials, across the globe.
-We believe that these smelters and refiners often mix raw materials from different countries to create the smelted or refined 3TG used in FCA’s products.
+The smelters and refiners in our supply chain are based, and source their raw materials, across the globe.
+We believe that these smelters and refiners often mix raw materials from different countries to create the smelted or refined 3TG used in our products.
 Depending on the smelter or refiner’s location, the subject 3TG may be sold to commodity exchanges where smelter or refiner identity is confidential or unknown.
-Additionally, the total list of smelters and refiners provided by FCA’s suppliers greatly exceeded the number of known smelters and refiners and many suppliers included overlapping information.
+Additionally, the total list of smelters and refiners provided by Stellantis’ suppliers greatly exceeded the number of known smelters and refiners and many suppliers included overlapping information.

-As discussed above, the responses provided by FCA’s in-scope direct suppliers were at the company or division level for all parts or components sent to their customers.
-Therefore, it cannot accurately be assessed whether a supplier’s listed smelters and refiners were used for the parts or components specifically supplied to FCA.
-Since a direct link between FCA products and particular smelters or refiners cannot be established, a delineated list of smelters and refiners has not been provided.
+As discussed above, the responses provided by our in-scope direct suppliers were at the company or division level for all parts or components sent to their customers.
+Therefore, it cannot accurately be assessed whether a supplier’s listed smelters and refiners were used for the parts or components specifically supplied to Stellantis.
+Since a direct link between Stellantis products and particular smelters or refiners cannot be established, a delineated list of smelters and refiners has not been provided.

 Steps Taken or That Will Be Taken to Mitigate Risk and Improve Due Diligence

-In addition to continuing to perform the activities described under “Due Diligence Measures Performed” above, we plan to further refine our due diligence processes and risk management activities, increase our supplier education activities and continue our participation in industry action groups in order to enhance the quality of information we receive and improve our ability to determine the source and chain of custody of 3TG in our supply chain.
-In addition, we also intend to work with our internal stakeholders to replace the FCA conflict mineral policy set forth above with a Stellantis policy.
+In addition to establishing a global policy and continuing to perform the activities described under “Due Diligence Measures Performed” above, we are reviewing our processes and procedures for continuous improvement for the analysis of survey data and supplier compliance.
+We plan to further refine our due diligence processes and risk management activities, increase our supplier education and training activities and continue our participation in industry action groups in order to enhance the quality of information we receive and improve our ability to determine the source and chain of custody of 3TG in our supply chain.